openvinotoolkit/model_server/docs/binary_input_ouput.md

 # Support for binary inputs and outputs data in OpenVINO Model Server

-While OpenVINO models don't have ability to process binary inputs, the model server can accept them and convert automatically using OpenCV library.
+While OpenVINO models don't have the ability to process binary inputs, the model server can accept them and convert automatically using OpenCV library.

 OpenVINO Model Server API allows for sending the request data in a variety of formats inside the TensorProto objects.
-Array data are passed inside the tensor_content field, which represent the input data buffer.
+Array data is passed inside the tensor_content field, which represent the input data buffer.

-When the data is sent in the field `string_val`, it is interpreted as a binary format of the input data.
+When the data is sent in the `string_val` field, it is interpreted as a binary format of the input data.

 Note, that while the model metadata reports the inputs shape with layout NHWC, the binary data must be sent with
 shape: [N] with dtype: DT_STRING.
-N represents elements with binary data converted to string bytes.
+Where N represents elements with binary data converted to string bytes.

 ## Preparing for deployment
-Before processing in the target AI model, binary image data is encoded by OVMS to a layout NHWC in BGR color format.
+Before processing in the target AI model, binary image data is encoded by OVMS to a NHWC layout in BGR color format.
-It will be also resize to the model or pipeline node resolution.
+It will also be resized to the model or pipeline node resolution.

-Processing the binary image requests requires the model or the custom nodes to accept layout NHWC in BGR color format with data range from 0-255.
-Original layout of the input data can be changed in the OVMS configuration in the runtime.
-For example, when the original model has input shape [1,3,224,224] add a parameter in the OVMS configuration `"layout": "NHWC"` or the command line parameter `--layout NHWC`.
+Processing the binary image requests requires the model or the custom nodes to accept NHWC layout in BGR color format with data with the data range from 0-255.
+Original layout of the input data can be changed in the OVMS configuration in runtime.
+For example when the orignal model has input shape [1,3,224,224] add a parameter in the OVMS configuration "layout": "NHWC" or the command line parameter `--layout NHWC`.
 In result, the model will have effective shape [1,224,224,3].

 In case the model was trained with color format RGB and range other then 0-255, the